 - The real estate brokers

-The closing can occur at either the buyer’s or seller’s attorney’s office (often it is at the buyer’s attorney).
-However, any office will suffice if agreed upon by all parties.
-In the case of the co-ops, the closing always occurs at the office of the managing agent.
+The closing can occur at either the buyer’s or seller’s attorney’s office (often it is at the buyer’s attorney) or potentially online or partially online.

 After the closing, keys are exchanged and the buyer becomes the official owner of the property.